How to Arrange a Visit to the Epidemiology Department

 Next, contact email@example.com with your list of faculty.
 Please allow three weeks if at all

 possible.
 We will review your list and edit it, if applicable.
+Start contacting faculty in the mean time.
 We will also provide you with a current student email address,

 if you are not attending visit days, so you can set up a meeting or contact them.